Deadline and submission

 The examination will be done as an oral hearing where you get a couple of theoretical questions from this part (Lecture 5 to 7 and indirect the lectures 1-4) and also show your practical assignment.
-You can´t book a time for oral hearing before you are ready with the assignment and have done a release on GitHub.
+You can´t book a time for an oral hearing before you are ready with the assignment and have done a release on GitHub.

 You can choose between a campus or distance exam.
 Reexam is Slack only!

 A few times for examination on campus will be available.
 Be sure to note if you booked a campus or distance/slack examination.
 If you booked a campus examination you will wait in the hallway of the third floor of the B-building 5 minutes before your timeslot.
 We will call you in.

 If you choose a distance exam it will take part in Slack using screen sharing, microphone and preferably a web camera.
 At least 10 minutes before your time slot you should go into Slack channel for the course and write your LNU-username and your booked time.
 We will contact you on Slack when it is your turn.